SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/blogs/2019-01-22-what-the-new-england-patriots-can-teach-you-about-sales.md

   (Note: This blog post was written prior to the Patriots clinching a trip to their 3rd consecutive Super Bowl).
+author: Ryan O'Hara
+coverImage: img/jameswhitebrady.png
+publishDate: 'January 22, 2019'
+authorProfile: "Ryan O'Hara has been an early employee at several startups helping them with marketing and prospecting tactics, including Dyn who was acquired by Oracle for $600+ million in 2016.
+He's had prospecting campaigns featured in Fortune, Mashable, and TheNextWeb.\nRyan specializes in branding, business development, prospecting, and coaching people on how to make good digital first impressions.
+He also mentors two accelerators, The Iron Yard and The Alpha Loft, and hosts The Prospecting Podcast.\_"
+authorImage: img/Ryan-OHara-Headshot.png
 ---
 ## Lesson 1: One vision will always beat out two visions.